benoitvidis/benoitvidis.github.io/_posts/2021-04-10-playing-with-a-low-cost-android-tv-box.md

 While the Mi Box S would be a natural upgrade, it suffers from the same RAM & storage limitations.

-The next step would have been the [NVidia Shield](https://www.nvidia.com/en-us/shield/), but we do not play on android and I was reluctant to put that amount of many just to get more storage.
+The next step would have been the [NVidia Shield](https://www.nvidia.com/en-us/shield/), but we do not play on android and I was reluctant to spend that much just to get more storage.

 Eventually, I ordered a low-end Chinese box, namely, a [X96 max plus](https://www.geekbuying.com/item/X96-MAX-Plus-Amlogic-S905x3-Android-9-0-8K-Video-Decode-TV-Box-4GB-64G-422573.html).